Frequently Asked Questions

 Can I use both?

-You can use both if you're working in Asana at your company and you want to use Asana for outside interests, too.
+You can use both if you're using Asana at your company and want to use Asana for outside interests too.

 |Can be created with a personal email address||Must be created using a company/work email address|

 |Acts as one team for personal or smaller team use||Acts as one team within an organization||Houses multiple teams|

 |Cannot create new teams||Can create multiple teams|

 |Anyone can be added as a member or a limited access member||Membership is defined by team permission settings||Organization membership is defined by the company email domain.
 All others will join your organization as guests|